-The warmer months of April, May, and June presents us anglers with the best and most consistent buzzer fishing of the season.
-Nature flicks a switch to indicate the end of the cold winter weather and that spring has now arrived.
-With it comes huge hatches of buzzer, and as always the trout are always quick to feed on this plentiful food source.
-It gives us the best opportunity of the year to catch grown on resident fish (along with Fry Feeding ).
-I personally use this opportunity to catch a few good quality grown on fish for the table.
-Especially with the summer BBQ season rapidly approaching it’s nice to have some fillets in the freezer, and a good supply of trout for the smoker.
+The warmer months presents us anglers with the best and most consistent nymph fishing of the season.
+Nature flicks a switch in March to indicate the end of the cold winter weather and that spring has now arrived.
+With it comes huge hatches of buzzers.
+As always, the trout are always quick to feed on any plentiful food source, and these buzzers are no exception.
+As anglers it provides us with a distinct opportunity that we just cannot afford to miss.
+Throughout March, April, May and June you will be provided with a host of chances for that extra special “Red Letter Day” to catch grown on resident fish if you follow some simple steps on how to fish buzzers!

-Nymph fishing is often considered challenging or difficult as it is a natural approach; leaders consisting of multiple; small flies, with little movement, and cast out in a huge expanse of water.
-It can put off all but the most experienced anglers – I often hear the argument, “that won’t work, it’s so small, the fish will never see it”.
+Nymph fishing in general is often considered challenging as it is a “natural approach.”
+Leaders consist of multiple small flies, with little or no movement and are cast out in a huge expanse of open water.
+It can put off all but the most experienced anglers.
+In fact, I often hear the argument, “that won’t work, it’s too small, the fish will never see it”.

 What makes a good buzzer pattern?

 A good buzzer fishing pattern should be lifelike and realistic.
 It should also have a subtle target point to attract the fish to your fly.
 This is to make it stand out from the other thousands of nymphs in the water.
 With buzzers, I always aim for a segmented body, and add the target point to the wing buds or thorax cover.
 For example, the Crank Shank Buzzer with its holographic orange wing case or my 2-Tone Quill Buzzer.
 Both patterns work very well and make the fly stand out by adding a subtle touch of brightness.
 However, you can go overboard with the target points.
 Too much bling and all you will catch is stockies that are drawn to the increased colour on the pattern.